1truong9song9hiep8/english-notes/Chapter01-The-Parts-Of-Speech/Note01-Nouns.md

 4. I didn’t have time/ a time for breakfast.
 5. We had wonderful time/ a wonderful time in Paris.
 6. It’s very difficult to find a work/ job at the moment.
-7. They offered me a job because I had a lot of experience/ experiences.
+7. They offered me a job because I had a lot of Ví dụperience/ Ví dụperiences.
 8. I haven’t got a paper/ any paper to write on.
 9. Bad news don’t/ doesn’t make people happy.
 10. We had very good weather/ a very good weather while we were on holiday.